Chowanoc: 17th century

 In 1607, an English colonial expedition in the area, on orders from Captain John Smith of Jamestown, found that few Chowanoc people were left along the Chowan River.
 They had been reduced to one settlement across the river in Gates County on Bennett Creek.

 In 1607 an English colonial expedition, in the area on orders from Captain John Smith of Jamestown, found that few Chowanoc people were left along the Chowan River.
 They had been reduced to one settlement across the river in Gates County on Bennett Creek.

 The Chowanoc maintained a large population through 1650.
+Some time in the 1650s, Englishman Nathaniel Batts brought a large group of Natives (from differing tribes) to Francis and Sarah Yeardley's home at Lynnhaven, Virginia.
+Likely in the party was Chief Kiscutanewh.

 More English colonists settled near the Albemarle Sound and signed a peace treaty with the Chowanoc in 1663.
 However, the tribe breached the peace by entering the Susquehannah War.
 Several decades later, in 1644 and the Chowanoc War of 1675 to 1677, the Chowanoc had regained sufficient strength to wage two wars against English settlers.
 They met defeat each time.

 After these wars, in 1677 the settlers forced the Chowanoc to cede most of their territory and move to an Indian reservation on Bennett's Creek.
 It consisted of 11,360 acres.

 Infectious diseases transmitted by contact with European explorers and colonists, such as measles and smallpox, likely caused high fatalities and considerably weakened the Chowanoc, as took place with other coastal Carolina Algonquian peoples.
 None had natural immunity to such new diseases, which had been endemic among Europeans for centuries.